Referendums Contents

 Some facts and figures

-Referendums have taken place on a total of 29 proposals to amend the Constitution.
-21 have been approved and 8 have been rejected.
+Referendums have taken place on a total of 32 proposals to amend the Constitution.
+23 have been approved and 9 have been rejected.
 The largest majority was for the Adoption Referendum in 1979 when a huge 99% of the voters were in favour.
 The lowest majority in favour was in the Divorce Referendum in 1995 with 50.28% Yes, followed by Cabinet Confidentiality with only 52.65% in favour.
 The 1992 Right to Life Referendum was defeated by the largest majority (65.4% against).
 The largest turnout for a Referendum was in 1972 (70.9%) but this was less than turned out for the Plebiscite on the Draft Constitution in 1937 (75.8%).
 This Plebiscite also had the largest number of spoilt votes (10%).
 The 7.65% spoilt votes in the Local Government referendum in 1999 was the highest since 1937.
 The least turnout was for the Seanad Referendum in 1978 when only 28.6% of the electorate voted.
-The Nice Treaty Referendum was the only one to date to be voted on twice as it was rejected in 2001 by 54% to 46% but was passed in 2002 by 63% to 37% - however, the issues of the voting system, abortion and divorce have each been subject to more than one referendum following No votes.
-The electorate passed the three million mark for the first time in 2004 and has increased by 1,363,238 from the first Referendum in 1959.
+The Nice and Lisbon Treaty Referenda were the only ones to date to be voted on twice as Nice was rejected in 2001 by 54% to 46% but was passed in 2002 by 63% to 37% with Lisbon rejected in 2008 by 53% to 47% and passed in 2009 by 67% to 33%.
+The electorate passed the three million mark for the first time in 2004 and was up in the latest referendums (October 2011) by 1.5 million from the first Referendum in 1959.

 The Constitution of Ireland